 Since I was forty, my ears have tended to block up with wax.
 Eventually I found myself visiting the practice nurse at my GP about every seven months to have one of them syringed.
 Talking to the nurses over time, I grasped that the ear produces wax as self-protection from dusty environments.
 Farmers dealing with straw, and builders surrounded by dust and debris tend to be most at risk.
 Once the ears have started to block with wax, they tend to go on doing so.
 This made sense to me; I have been using an electric drill for DIY tasks round the home all my adult life, much of it drilling into masonry.
 Dry skin can also affect ear wax building up, apparently.

-I have been following advice by putting a drop or two of olive oil into the ears from time to time.
+I started following advice by putting a drop or two of olive oil into the ears from time to time.
 This keeps things moist enough for the little hairs we have inside our ears to be able to push out the wax as it forms.
 I adopted this scheme in 2009, and my ears stayed clear until 2012.
 This was on a monthly oiling.

 David Pennant Woking